jj358mhz/pi-scanner/README.md

 $ cd darkice-1.0/
 $ nano debian/rules
 ```
 Use the following text.
-The build will fail if the text contains SPACES instead of TABS
+The build will fail if the text contains SPACES instead of TABS.

+You may want to copy fom this link: https://raw.githubusercontent.com/jj358mhz/ScannerPi/master/debian_rules
 ```bash
 #!/usr/bin/make -f